The Science Behind Teaching Children in the Ways They Learn Best

 IMG_4060.JPG

 It was 2008.
-Jelly Bean Sports Founder Dr. Brad Kayden, was single and had no children at the time.
-But he bought his ticket to children’s entertainment group, The Wiggles performing in Chicago.
-They along with Sesame Street would teach us how to teach children in the ways they learn best.
+Jelly Bean Sports Founder Dr. Brad Kayden was unmarried and had no children.
+Regardless, he bought his ticket anyway to see the children’s entertainment group The Wiggles perform in Chicago.

 Flow model.jpg